 The Principal Investigator for the Phase I clinical trial, Dr. Jorge Cortes, is a leading expert in the treatment of CML, AML and ALL.
-Because the results of the first cohort produced unexpected and clinically interesting results in some patients, the Principal Investigator is preparing an abstract of the results thereof to be submitted for review and potential inclusion at the American Hematology Society annual meeting in December.
+Because the results of the first cohort produced unexpected and clinically interesting results in some patients, the Principal Investigator prepared an abstract of the results of the first cohort that was submitted in for review and potential inclusion at the American Hematology Society annual meeting in December.
+Subsequently, Dr. Cortes was notified that the abstract was accepted for presentation as a poster at the meeting.

-The Company expects that an additional 12 months could be required to complete the Phase I clinical trial, or longer depending on patient enrollment and the incidence of non-evaluable patients.
-We are seeking an additional 13-16 evaluable patients to complete the trial.
+The Company expects that the Phase I clinical trial will be completed during 2012.
 Since, at the Principal Investigator's recommendation, some patients who are benefiting from the treatment are being placed on continuing therapy beyond the requirements of the clinical trial, additional expenses may be incurred as the Company is required to supply drug at no charge for the continuing treatment.
-Additional costs to completion of the Phase I clinical trial are estimated to range from \$750,000 to \$1.2 million.
+Additional costs to completion of the Phase I clinical trial are estimated to range from \$500,000 to \$1.0 million.
 Bio-Path believes it has sufficient resources and access to additional resources if needed to meet its obligations in this regard.